-One of the best ways to use your never-ending sourdough discard is to make pancakes!
+One of the best ways to use your never-ending sourdough discard is to make discard pancakes!
 Easy and fluffy, these overnight sourdough pancakes are very simple to make.
-With the main batter made the night before and left to ferment, they are easier to digest and quicker to make in the morning.
+With the main batter made the night before and left to ferment, these fluffy sourdough pancakes are easier to digest and quicker to make in the morning.
 Enjoy with your favourite toppings for a lazy Sunday morning treat!

 The night before you wish to eat your pancakes, whisk together the main batter ingredients.
 That includes a sourdough starter, flour, milk and honey.
-Cover with a large plate or clingfilm over the top of the bowl and pop in the fridge to rest and ferment overnight.
+Cover with a large plate or clingfilm and pop in the fridge to rest and ferment overnight.
 Preparing the batter the night before means it only takes a minute to finish it ready for cooking the next morning.
 More importantly, the sourdough starter has time to break down the gluten in the flour overnight, making your pancakes so much easier to digest.

 In the morning, melt your butter in a microwave.
 Then swiftly whisk it in your overnight sourdough pancake batter together with an egg and a pinch of salt.
 Finally, whisk in baking powder, and you’re ready to cook!

 - This goes for all pancakes, not just these Overnight Sourdough Pancakes.
-Add your baking powder (or bicarb of soda, if using in your recipe) just before you cook.
+Add your baking powder just before you cook.
 To maximise the lift from leavening, the batter must be used immediately.

 - The longer it’s been since you last fed your sourdough starter, the more sour your pancakes will be.
 We personally like a bit of tang from sourdough.
 So we make our pancakes with a starter that hasn’t been fed and kept in the fridge for about a week.

 - If you want to serve all pancakes at once, you can keep them warm in the oven as you go.
 Just preheat to 100°C and keep the pancakes covered with foil until you’re finished cooking.